PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario4-Notebook-BatchInf.md

 * [Create a scoring script](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-scoring) - This step will create the scoring script batch inferencing service required to load the model and use it to predict new values.
 * [Create a pipeline with a ParallelRunStep](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-parallelstep) - This step will create a pipeline particular step called _ParallelRunStep_ that is specifically defined for performing parallel batch inferencing.
 * [Run the pipeline and retrieve the step output](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-publish) - In the example provided in this tutorial, this is where the output of the model will be stored in a file/database table.
 * [Publishing and Scheduling a batch inference pipeline](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-publish) - The model will be published as a batch inferencing pipeline as a REST service.
 For this particular example, everytime it is invoked it will be storing a file in the defined target area.
+Once again, in the example, the scheduling is being done within the Azure ML pipeline code but the option defined in [Note 2](#Note2) can also be considered.

 ## Archiving and Version Controlling